golark/ash/README.md

 <p align="center">
-  CLI Tool simply converts natural language to shell commands
+  Converts natural language into shell commands
+  Local, private, and free —no API keys, no Ollama setup, just install and start using
   <br><br>
   🚀 Fast 🏠 Local & 🆓 Free
 </p>